Sheena, Queen of the Jungle: Publication history

-Fiction House

 Sheena debuted in Joshua B. Power's British magazine Wags #46 in January 1938.
 She was created by Will Eisner and S. M. "Jerry" Iger.
 One source says Iger, through his small studio Universal Phoenix Features (UFP), commissioned Mort Meskin to produce prototype drawings of Sheena.
 UFP was one of a handful of studios that produced comics on demand for publishers and syndicates, and whose client Editors Press Service distributed the feature to Wags.
 To help hide the fact their studio consisted only of themselves, the duo signed their Sheena strip with the pseudonym "W. Morgan Thomas".
 Eisner said an inspiration for the character's name was H. Rider Haggard's 1886 jungle-goddess novel She.
 Iger, who maintained that Eisner had nothing to do with the creation of the character, claimed that he picked the name because his mind wandered to the derogatory name "sheenies" that Jewish people were sometimes called in his early days in New York.

 Sheena first appeared stateside in Fiction House's Jumbo Comics #1, and subsequently in every issue (Sept.
 1938 – April 1953), as well as in her groundbreaking 18-issue spin-off, Sheena, Queen of the Jungle (Spring 1942 – Winter 1952), the first comic book to title-star a female character.
-Sheena also appeared in Fiction House's Ka'a'nga #16 (Summer 1952) and the one-shot 3-D Sheena, Jungle Queen (1953)—the latter reprinted by Eclipse Comics as Sheena 3-D (January 1985) and by Blackthorne Publishing as Sheena 3-D Special (May 1985).
+Sheena also appeared in Fiction House's Ka'a'nga #16 (Summer 1952) and the one-shot 3-D Sheena, Jungle Queen (1953)—the latter reprinted by Blackthorne Publishing as Sheena 3-D Special (May 1985).
 Blackthorne also published Jerry Iger's Classic Sheena (April 1985).

 Fiction House, originally a pulp magazine publisher, ran prose stories of its star heroine in the latter-day pulp one-shot Stories of Sheena, Queen of the Jungle (Spring 1951) and Jungle Stories vol. 5 #11 (Spring 1954).
+AC Comics has published reprints of classic Sheena stories.